What's the daily schedule like in a trail running holiday?

 Do I need to train for my trail running holiday?

 Yes.
 Physical preparation is essential to injury prevention.
 As we run for several consecutive days, our muscles, bones, and joints need to be prepared to a higher level of stress.
 The secret is in a progressive training program.
 An increase of 10% per week in running volume (distance or time) is considered safe.
-Progression also applies to any novelty in your training program.
-Whether you change shoes, terrain or routine, it is crucial to do it gradually.
-For more information, visit the Runner’s Clinic website, a neutral, renowned resource in the running community.
+For example, when training for a first 10 km, there’s no need to run 10 km every time you train!
+The same principle applies to preparing for a trail running holiday.
+The goal is to gradually increase your weekly running volume until you get close to the volume that you will run during your holiday.

 What type of training do I need for a trail running holiday?

 There is no secret recipe.
 The best way to prepare for a trail running holiday is to run … on trails!
 Running frequently, on various types of terrain, will help improve your agility and concentration, as well as your ability to run uphill and downhill.
+When you have to run on concrete or asphalt, add climbs and descents to your session to simulate the variations found in trails.
 Strengthening exercises are also beneficial to coordination, posture, and (as a bonus!) performance.
 Finally, there’s nothing like testing yourself in conditions that are similar to those you will encounter during your adventure.
 Run two or three days in a row, plan for long walk-runs in the mountains, get used to running with a daypack… You will know what to expect and your body will thank you.

 Are your guides facilitators or coaches?